 Why Preventative Healthcare & Holistic Insurance Are Key to Solving The American Healthcare Crisis

 First off, he believes that the current debate over whether or not to support Medicare for all completely misses the point.
 “We keep trying to perfume the pig here by financing the system differently.
 It’s not gonna work,” he says.
-The problem is that all the discussion is centered around how to refinance the current system, which works well for acute care but completely fails when it comes to chronic care — and in a country currently swept up in a chronic disease epidemic, this is a huge issue.
-Instead, Bertolini believes that the focus should shift to a preventative healthcare model, one where practitioners, insurance providers, and the public focus, first and foremost, on addressing the root causes of chronic health issues.
+The problem is that all the discussion is centered around how to refinance the current system, instead of considering whether that system works.
+Our current system, Bertolini says, works well for acute care but completely fails when it comes to chronic care — and in a country currently swept up in a chronic disease epidemic, this is a huge issue.
+Bertolini believes the solution is to shift to a preventative healthcare model, one where practitioners, insurance providers, and the public focus, first and foremost, on addressing the root causes of chronic health issues.

 As an example of preventative healthcare, he points to Medicare Advantage, an insurance plan in which Medicare benefits are provided through a private insurance company.
 He explains that with Medicare Advantage, insurance companies invest in the social determinants of health, and have seen great results: health outcomes improve, costs go down, and satisfaction ratings rise.